epinio/docs/docs/references/appcharts.md

+NOTES:

+  - As is this document feels like a mixture of howto and tutorial.
+  - It definitely is not a reference.
+  - TODO - Work towards either H or T and move to the proper section.
+Possibly split.
+  - Possibly also split per addressed role (operator / developer)
+  - Do these after the main blocks of text are known/written.

+QUESTION:

+  - Should we remove the `epinio app chart create` command?
+The operators have kubectl access and can create resources with yaml.
+We don't want developers to mess with how applications are deployed.
+We should write section `Making a custom helm chart known to Epinio` after this is known.

 # Additional Application Helm charts

 Epinio deploys applications on Kubernetes as [Helm charts](https://helm.sh/).
-A default Helm chart is used but more can be added by the operators.
+While a standard Helm chart for this purpose is provided when Epinio is installed more can be added by the operators.
 The developers can use the Helm charts created by the operators when deploying their applications.

-This separation allows operators to define multiple ways to deploy applications without developers having to worry how this works.
+This separation of concerns allows operators to define multiple ways of deploying an application without developers having to know the internals.

-This page describes how an operator can create a custom Helm chart and how developers can make use of that.
+This page describes how

+  1. An operator can create a custom Helm chart, and how
+  2. Developers can make use of such charts.

+## Operators

-## Creating a custom Helm chart [Operators]
+### Creating a custom Helm chart

 A good starting point is the default (or "standard") Epinio Helm chart.
 The source code for that lives here: https://github.com/epinio/helm-charts/tree/main/chart/application
 Start by cloning that git repository: